 After watching the first episode, I thought that the concept of Nanana’s Collection was an intriguing one, and the interactions between Juugo and Nanana also kept me interested in continuing to watch the series.
 I enjoyed the first three episodes or so, but then things started to get a little confusing.

 Near the end, it was starting to get interesting with the final confrontation between Hiiyo and the Adventure Club in Episode 10.
 That episode ended on a cliffhanger, and I expected the final episode to be action-packed and focus on the confrontation.
-Unfortunately, that confrontation ended up being anticlimactic and boring in Episode 11; this is primarily due to the fact that so much time was spent on characters talking to each other and not having much going on in the way of action.
+Unfortunately, that confrontation ended up being anticlimactic and boring in Episode 11.
+This is primarily due to so much time being spent on characters talking to each other and not having much going on in the way of action.

 And the very end of the final episode didn’t truly resolve anything, and some footage seen both during the ending credits and right after raised more questions than answers.
 To me, this was an unsatisfying end to the series, and I started to feel as if I’d wasted my time over the past 11 weeks watching this show.